nobitavvvip/files.md/README.md

 go run ./cmd
 ```

+Locally bot's artficats can be seen in `cmd/testdata`

 ### Overarching design principles
 - `Clarity`: The code’s purpose and rationale is clear to the reader.
 - `Simplicity`: The code accomplishes its goal in the simplest way possible.